Elementary School

 • “Reading Grammas” twice weekly

 Throughout our 2nd grade journey, we emphasize respect for others, positive values, and making good choices.
 Students learn the importance of working together cooperatively as well as learning how to be independent and responsible.
-Children are valued as unique individuals and are given support and encouragement to work towards their greatest potential.
+Children are valued as unique individuals and are given support and encouragement to work toward their greatest potential.
 Celebrations of learning with family and friends are frequent and are scheduled throughout the year to give value to the work done in our classroom.

-It is a privilege to have the opportunity to work with Holy Family Catholic School’s 2nd grade families as together we educate and support the growth of your children.
+It is a privilege to have the opportunity to work with Holy Family Catholic School’s 2nd-grade families as together we educate and support the growth of your children.
 We look forward to an exciting year of learning adventures!

 • Finding God Curriculum